-Students pursuing an advanced degree through the university should, before completing 20 quarter units toward the degree (36 quarter units for programs over 70 units), prepare and file an official document titled "an approved graduate program" or program plan with their department.
+Students pursuing an advanced degree through the university should, after completing 16 quarter units/12 semester units toward the degree, prepare and file an official document titled "an approved graduate program" or program plan with their department.
 The program plan lists the specific requirements to be completed before the degree can be awarded.
-It must be approved by the student's graduate coordinator and sent to the Office of Records, Registration and Evaluation.
+It must be approved by the student's graduate coordinator and sent to the Office of the Registrar.
 Once the program plan is accepted and approved, the student is officially advanced to degree candidacy.

-Graduate Writing Assessment Requirement
+Graduation Writing Assessment Requirement

-The Graduate Writing Assessment Requirement (GWAR) (FAM 841.97) must be satisfied before a graduate student is awarded a master's or doctoral degree.
+The Graduation Writing Assessment Requirement (GWAR) (FAM 841.97) must be satisfied before a graduate student is awarded a master's or doctoral degree.
 Demonstrated competency in writing skills is a California State University requirement.
 The graduate program shall determine the manner by which a student satisfies the GWAR by requiring one of the following options:

 - a.
-The student shall take an existing 306 course or other upper division writing course and attain a grade of B or better; or - b.
+The student shall take an existing upper division writing course and attain a grade of B or better; or - b.
 The student shall achieve an acceptable standardized test score, such as the Analytical Writing subtest of the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE), as determined by the program; or - c.
 The student shall complete a program-specific writing intensive course with a grade no lower than a B-; or - d.
 The student shall submit a paper(s) that receive(s) a passing score as evaluated in the following four areas: A) Integration/Critical Analysis, B) Content/Organization, C) Syle/Format, and D) Grammar/Usage; or - e.
-The student shall complete a writing intensive thesis or project, or a comprehensive exam.
-Contact the Office of the Dean of Graduate Studies at (909) 537-5058 for questions about the graduate writing requirement as it relates to post-baccalaureate students.
+The student shall complete a writing intensive thesis, project, or a comprehensive exam.
+Contact the Office of the Dean of Graduate Studies at (909) 537-5058 for questions about the graduation writing requirement as it relates to post-baccalaureate students.